xod-wow/LiteButtonAuras/README.md

 You can only add auras using this, or remove ones you previously added.
 You can't use "hide" to change the default behaviour of showing buffs/debuffs that match the ability name.

-The `hide` option is only to remove extra mappings you have added, it does not affect the default display when the names match.

 ## Never Highlight An Ability